echoesparis/slides/README.md

-# lWIP repo
+# About

-This repository contains the slides for various presentations.
+This repository contains slides for various presentations.

-## GitHub Pages Site

-You can view the slides online at [GitHub Pages](https://echoesparis.github.io/presentation/).

 ---